keboola/connection-docs/storage/tables/data-types/index.md

 </table>

 ### BOOLEAN
-The `BOOLEAN` base type represents a true/false values.
+The `BOOLEAN` base type represents a true or false values.

 <table>
 <tr>